Ensemble Time-Dependent Density Functional Theory

 The current work generalizes the proof of TDDFT~\cite{Runge1984} to initial states that begin from an ensemble, rather than from a non-degenerate ground state.
-Its logical relation to other forms of DFT is shown in Fig 1, and ETDDFT can be considered either as a generalization of linear-response TDDFT to initial ensembles instead of pure non-degenerate ground states or a generalization of (static) ensemble DFT to time-dependent response but with time-independent weights.
+This provides a more general theory than either TDDFT or EDFT, both of which are special cases \kim{ of ETDDFT, whose} logical relation to other forms of DFT is shown in Fig 1. \kim{ It can also} be considered either as a generalization of linear-response TDDFT to initial ensembles instead of pure non-degenerate ground states or a generalization of (static) ensemble DFT to time-dependent response but with time-independent weights.
 The one-body potential is allowed to vary in time, but the weights remain fixed.
-To establish its validity, we first generalize the linear response proof of van Leeuwen for the ground state \cite{vanLeeuwen1999,Giesbertz2016} using modified techniques developed by Pribram-Jones et al.~\cite{PriGraBur-PRL-16} for thermal DFT.
+To establish its validity, we first generalize the linear response proof of van Leeuwen for the ground state \kim{\cite{VANLEEUWEN2001,Giesbertz2016}} using modified techniques developed by Pribram-Jones et al.~\cite{PriGraBur-PRL-16} for thermal DFT.
 The standard theorems of EDFT apply only when weights are non-increasing with excitation level, and our proof fails explicitly if these conditions are violated.
 The linear response proof immediately allows the generalization of the XC kernel of TDDFT to an ensemble XC kernel, which appears in a generalized Gross-Kohn formula.
 We establish the connection between coordinate scaling and the coupling constant, reproducing the adiabatic-connection formula for the ensemble energy~\cite{Gould2020-2}.
 We also derive various properties of the XC kernel and suggest several approximations.
 All results are illustrated on the two-site Hubbard model.
 We end by discussing the more general case of arbitrarily strong time-dependent fields~\cite{Runge1984}, and explain how our work is an application of an early generalization~\cite{Li1985,Li1985-2} of the RG proof to initial-state ensembles.

 {\bf Background and notation:} TDDFT in general allows inexpensive simulation of electronic systems (both molecules and materials) in time-dependent external fields~\cite{Marques2012-bn,Ullrich2011-lr,HPB99,CarFerMaiBur-EPJB-18}.
 In linear response (LR)~\cite{Maitra2022}, weak electric fields are a small perturbation on the ground state KS potential, creating a proportionate time-dependent density.
 The central quantity is the density-density response function for the ground state $m=0$.
 For the $m$th state: